MMcClure11/MMcClure11/README.md

 # Megs McClure
 ###### Pronouns: they/them
-**Full Stack Software Engineer.** Greetings!
-My preferred name is Megs and I use they/them pronouns.
-I am a Spanish and English speaking Full Stack Software Engineer with a background in Biology and Philosophy.
-I transitioned into web development after I built my first website for the Mexican non-profit Permanencia Voluntaria using wix.com.
-It was a thrill to create something that helped support the local community and I have enjoyed continually learning new coding skill!
+**Full Stack Software Engineer.**

-I am...
+### I am...
-Detail-oriented: Got a bug that needs fixing?
+#### Detail-oriented: Got a bug that needs fixing?
 Something not quite right with the logic or your syntax of a funtion?
 I have a knack for seeing tiny details that are easily overlooked.
-A collaborator: Sure it's fun to build solo projects and have ownership of what you are creating, but working with a team to make products better than I could ever do alone is how I like to work!
+#### A collaborator: Sure it's fun to build solo projects and have ownership of what you are creating, but working with a team to make products better than I could ever do alone is how I like to work!
-A self learner: What better way to spend Saturday morning than learning a new skill?!
+#### A self learner: What better way to spend Saturday morning than learning a new skill?!
-A believer in the value of Diversity: I am comfortable and confident working in diverse environments.
+#### A believer in the value of Diversity: I am comfortable and confident working in diverse environments.
 I believe that diverse teams lead to new, innovative, and inclusive ideas.
-### Technologies
+## Technologies
-#### Frontend: JavaScript (ES6), React, Redux, Redux-Thunk, HTML5, CSS, Bootstrap, Sass
+### Frontend: JavaScript (ES6), React, Redux, Redux-Thunk, HTML5, CSS, Bootstrap, Sass
-#### Backend: Ruby, Ruby on Rails, ActiveModel Serializer
+### Backend: Ruby, Ruby on Rails, ActiveModel Serializer
-#### Database: SQLite3, PostgreSQL
+### Database: SQLite3, PostgreSQL
-#### Other: OAuth(third-party user authentication) Git, Github, Heroku, Google Books API
+### Other: OAuth(third-party user authentication) Git, Github, Heroku, Google Books API

 ###    Connect with Me: [LinkedIn](https://www.linkedin.com/in/megmcclure/), [Dev](https://dev.to/mmcclure11), [Twitter](https://twitter.com/MMcClure0100)
 <p align="center">